jakubhruby7/blockchain-exchange-ws-connector-java/README.md

 ## Blockchain.com Exchange Websocket Client
 Websocket connector for Blockchain.com Exchange (https://exchange.blockchain.com) written in Java.

+Features
+* Create market and limit orders
+* Cancel orders
+* Get order status updates
+* Subscribe to balances
+* Subscribe to market data
+* Subscribe to symbol reference data
+* Subscribe to candlestick updates
+* Subscribe to trades (trades across the exchange)
+* Subscribe to ticker (24h volume, 24h price, last traded price)
+* Subscribe to heartbeat (heartbeat messages)

 ## How to get started

+To build the project

+`./gradlew clean build`

+This will create a jar under `build/libs` that can be used in your project (I'm working on adding a dependency to Maven Central, so it's easier to start using it)

+To run the example (`com.blockchain.bxc.Example`)

+`./gradlew runExample`

+To fully run the example you'll have to generate your API key and have USD balance (more than $5) on the exchange.
+You can modify the example before running.

+## Usage
 First create a client instance
 ``final BcxClient bcxClient = new BcxClient();``